devspace-sh/devspace/docs/pages/cli/commands/upgrade.md

 #######################################################
 ################## devspace upgrade ###################
 #######################################################
-Upgrades the DevSpace CLI to the newest version
+Upgrades the DevSpace to the newest version
 #######################################################

 Usage: